-If your registration is expired or about to expire, you may receive a temporary movement permit by presenting the failed emissions test at a DMV office.
+If your registration is expired or about to expire, you can get a movement permit online through MyDMV or at a DMV office.
 You may be charged late fees and/or cited by law enforcement if you operate a vehicle on public streets with an expired registration.

 If the vehicle still fails after being repaired, it may be eligible for a waiver.
 Your vehicle must fail:

-- Carbon monoxide and/or hydrocarbon levels exceeding standards for 1968-1995 light duty vehicles and all heavy duty vehicles, or;
+Carbon monoxide and/or hydrocarbon levels exceeding standards for 1968-1995 light duty vehicles and all heavy duty vehicles, or;

 Illuminated “Check Engine” lamp for 1996 and newer light duty vehicles.

 Waivers will not be issued to:

-- Vehicles eligible for warranty coverage.
+Vehicles eligible for warranty coverage.

-- Smoking Vehicles - The vehicle must be repaired with no limit on cost.
+Smoking Vehicles - The vehicle must be repaired with no limit on cost.

-- Emission Device Tampering – The vehicle must be repaired with no limit on cost.
+Emission Device Tampering – The vehicle must be repaired with no limit on cost.